markusmeister/Rosenberg-2021-Repository/ReadMe.md

 **Rosenberg, M., Zhang, T., Perona, P., and Meister, M. (2021).
 Mice in a labyrinth: Rapid learning, sudden insight, and efficient exploration.
 BioRxiv 2021.01.14.426746. (https://doi.org/10.1101/2021.01.14.426746)**

-This repo contains all the data and code needed to reproduce the analysis in the preprint and the final eLife article.

 ## Contents of the repo
+This repo contains all the data and code needed to reproduce the analysis in the submitted preprint and the revised version.

+`Rosenberg_Preprint_20210114.pdf`: Our submitted manuscript.

+`Rosenberg_Revision.pdf`: Revised version after peer review at ELife.

 `Maze_Analysis_3A`,...,`Maze_Analysis_3D`.
-These four jupyter notebooks cover the published preprint.
+These four jupyter notebooks cover the submitted preprint.
 They gradually develop the various topics of analysis, starting from raw data, producing figure panels and numerical results for the article along the way.
 They contain a good number of comments and mathematical sections to guide the user.

 `Maze_Analysis_3E` covers changes and additions made in response to peer review.
-Some of this material appears in the revised article, see `Revision.pdf`.
+Some of this material appears in our revised article and the ELife version.

 `code/`: Contains python files with routines accessed from multiple notebooks.